MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/creating-a-lync-bot.md

       - *applicationUserAgent*: The part of the user agent string that identifies the application urn of created trusted application.

       - *applicationURN*: The unique identifier for the application in the deployment.
-It is assign when the application is provisioned.
+It's assign when the application is provisioned.

       - Help text (optional): The help text to be displayed when the bot does not understand the user message.